When shopping for an intruder alarm, the “Grade” is one of the most important criteria to check.

 i.
 General tests

-- General tests look at the alarm’s core features, like its ability to arm and disarm, send notifications and sound the siren.
-They will make sure all sensors work like they should and can consistently connect to the Central Hub.
-If the motion sensors are pet-friendly, like Boundary’s, then the lab will make sure they activate only after human movement
+- General tests look at the alarm’s core features, like its ability to arm and disarm, send notifications and respond to user-inputs.
+They will make sure all sensors can consistently connect to alarm’s Hub and if the motion sensors are pet-friendly, like Boundary’s, then the test house will test it with animals too.

 ii.
 Functional tests

 - The second group of tests are functional tests and centre on the alarm’s signalling.
-Passing these tests means the system can tell you whether the issue is a potential intruder, a fault, low battery, someone tampering or something else.
+Passing these tests means the system can tell you whether the issue is a potential intruder, a fault, low battery or something else.

 iii.
 Anti-tampering tests